 - Lock on the lid and close the Pressure Valve.

-Cook on High pressure for 5 minutes (or half the time indicated on your package of macaroni).
+Cook on High pressure for 5 minutes (or half the time indicated on your package of macaroni and subtract 2 minutes).
 When Beep sounds, allow a 5 minute natural release, then carefully do a quick release.